 United Kingdom-India Migration & Mobility Deal

-- Importantly, United Kingdom-India Migration and Mobility deal agreement intends to create and expand UK-India cooperation in the following areas:
+- Importantly, the United Kingdom-India Migration and Mobility deal agreement intends to create and expand UK-India cooperation in the following areas:

 - Greater collaboration across the field of migration and mobility, recognizing the close people-to-people ties between the two countries.

-Mobility of Students, Academics and Researchers:
+Mobility of Students, Academics and Researchers

-- Firstly, as per the applicable immigration laws and regulations, the respective countries will provide students of each other’s countries.
-With a long-term visa which allows them to reside for the duration of their studies, subject to a reasonable maximum period.
+- Firstly, as per the applicable immigration laws and regulations, the respective countries will provide students of each other’s countries with a long-term visa which allows them to reside for the duration of their studies, subject to a reasonable maximum period.

-Immigration and visa grant.
+Immigration and visa grant

 Joint Working Group

 The two countries will form a Joint Working Group that will include officials from both countries.
-The Joint Working Group will assess the execution of the MoU’s provisions and, if required, shall consider any suitable recommendations for improving implementation.
+The Joint Working Group will assess the execution of the MOU’s provisions.
+And, if required, shall consider any suitable recommendations for improving implementation.

-Young Professional’s Scheme for Migration and Mobility Deal
+Young Professionals Scheme for Migration and Mobility Deal

 Qualifying Requirements for United Kingdom-India Migration & Mobility Deal

-- The Countries will consider persons who meet the following requirements to be qualified to take part in the Scheme:
+- The countries will consider persons who meet the following requirements to be qualified to take part in the Scheme:

-- To hold a valid degree or diploma.
+- Holding a valid degree or diploma.

 - Applicants will be between the ages of 18 and 30.